LAB-wed1/LLM8/my-app-copy-52/IMPLEMENTATION_SUMMARY.md

-# Implementation Summary: Product Selection with Alert & Local Storage
+# Implementation Summary: Firebase Auth & Cart Implementation

-## ✅ Both Commands Successfully Implemented
+## ✅ All Commands Successfully Implemented

 ### Command 1: Alert Display ✅
 **Requirement**: Modify the app to display an Alert with product names when users select products from the product list using TouchableOpacity or TouchableHighlight to wrap ProductCard components.